qor/roles/README.md

 roles.CRUD   // CRUD means Read, Update, Create, Delete
 ```

-You could use those modes to [define permission](#define-permission) or create your own mode
+You can use those Permission Modes, or create your own, to [define permission](#define-permission).

 ### Define Permission